tylim88/FirelordJS/README.md

 - Add support for V2 Firestore function triggers(for Firelord admin version only).

+## Dropped TO DO

+- Support for optional (`?` modifier).
+Optional is a highly requested feature because of how common it is, however because of how Firestore works: it is impossible to query a missing field.
+Example: it is impossible to query user that has no phone number if phone number field does not exist.
+Because of this, it is important to make sure every field exists.
+You may not need the field now, but you may need it later plus adding default value is simple, especially with such powerful typing library like Firelord.
+So in order to not accidentally cripple your query in the future, I will not implement this feature.
+Yes, set merge basically lead to the same problem, hence I encourage you to use `upset` instead (will be available in the future).

+- Narrow read type base on query constraint.
+For example `where('a', '==', true)` will narrow the read type of field `a` to `true`, it should be able to narrow down complex case like `where('a.b.c', '==', { d:[{e:1}] })`.
+Expected to support `==` comparator for all types and _possibly_ `!=` comparator for literal type(type filtering for`!=` comparator poses great complexity hence I may not work on it).
+Update: I decided to give this up because with the introduction of composite query, it will be extremely difficult to implement this.
+Plus unlike narrowing down write type, narrowing down the read type does not contribute to type safety, it just makes thing slightly simpler(skip exhaustive check).

 ## TO FIX

 1. Bytes type is not working correctly and is unusable.